Iolaum/fcust/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `podcust` for local development.
+Here's how to set up `fcust` for local development.

 1. Fork the `fcust` repo on GitHub.
 2. Clone your fork locally. ::

     $ git clone git@github.com:your_name_here/fcust.git
-    $ cd podcust
+    $ cd fcust

 3. From the root of the repository create a python virtual environment to use for our project.
    Install the project in editable mode along with developer dependencies. ::